The Neighbors: Income

 ancestry (7.4%), and residents who report English roots

 (5.1%), and some of the residents are also of Asian

 ancestry (3.9%), along with some Puerto Rican ancestry residents

 The most common language spoken in the Fingerville

-neighborhood is English, spoken by 93.9% of households.
-Some people also speak Spanish (2.2%).
+neighborhood is English, spoken by 94.2% of households.